Rock Music: A Tribute to Weezer

-Rock Music: A Tribute to Weezer is an album released by Dead Droid Records.
-As the album title implies, it is a series of Weezer songs covered by a wide range of bands.
+Track listing

 The vinyl version contains two versions of "Say it Ain't So", covered by Further Seems Forever.
 One with the band's original vocalist Chris Carrabba.
-However, the vinyl sleeve also contains a misprint noting that the version of "Say It Ain't So" sung by Chris Carrabba is track 14 when in fact it is track 5.
+However, the vinyl sleeve also contains a misprint noting that the version of "Say It Ain't So" sung by Chris Carrabba is track 14, when in fact it is track 5.